Welfare reform: List of Labour MPs prepared to rebel against benefit changes – LabourList

-More than a dozen Labour MPs have said publicly that they will not back the government when proposed welfare reforms are voted on in Parliament.
+More than 25 Labour MPs have said publicly that they will not back the government when proposed welfare reforms are voted on in Parliament.

 Last week, Work and Pensions Secretary Liz Kendall unveiled the “biggest shake up to the welfare system in a generation” in a bid to cut the country’s benefits bill by around £5bn.